 - Dates: If your plant-based milk and/ or yogurt is not sweetened to start with, you may want to add a dried date for extra sweetness.
 They also provide a boost of fiber and potassium.

 - Vanilla extract: I’ve tried this vegan green apple cinnamon smoothie with and without vanilla extract, and believe me, you’ll want to add it!
-A splash of vanilla adds an incredible depth of flavor that truly enhances the flavor of any smoothie.
+A splash of vanilla truly adds to the flavor of any smoothie.

-- Ice cubes: While these have no impact on nutrition or flavor, you’ll likely want to add a couple ice cubes to ensure your smoothie stays cold while it blends.
-This is more important for high-power blenders that heat liquids while blending.
+- Ice cubes: While these have no impact on nutrition or flavor, you’ll likely want to add a couple ice cubes to ensure your smoothie stays cold.

-This recipe incorporates many whole, plant-based sources of protein rather than relying on protein powder.
-I don’t enjoy the texture or flavor of protein powder so I always look for tasty add-ins that help increase protein content without making the shake chalky or have a strange aftertaste.
+I don’t enjoy the texture or flavor of protein powder, so I’m always looking for tasty add-ins that help increase protein content without making the shake chalky or have a strange aftertaste.

 Some of my favorite vegan protein sources that go well in smoothies include: